gpajot/imbue/README.md

 To declare the method returns a dependency, you simply choose the appropriate context and add the context decorator on the method.

 > 💡 Eager dependencies are instantiated as soon as we enter their context.
-> This is useful to configure globals (the transport in this example)
-> or if we want to make sure a dependency will use the main thread's event loop.
+> This is useful if we want to make sure a dependency will use the main thread's event loop.

 ##### Cleaning resources
 When you need to close resources you can do so via a generator.
 The generator should yield the dependency.

 > 💡 You should watch out for errors, if the context is closed handling an error, it will be raised in the generator.
+> In general you will want to simply supress the possible exception raised in the `yield` statement.

 #### Simple dependencies
 You can directly pass them to the container: